Youth Innovations Scale Grant

 This is a group that has young people as its primary audience and where youth and adults share power.
 This looks like:

-Note: Adult groups with all or most members up to the age of 35 can apply if they are looking to advance the following YOF Priority Outcome: Supporting youth in and/or leaving care and/or involved in the justice system to navigate and access resources for wellbeing
+Note: Adult groups, where most or all members are 35 or younger, are eligible to apply if they seek to advance the following Priority Outcome: Supporting youth in and/or leaving care and/or involved in the justice system to navigate and access resources for wellbeing.

 Ineligible groups